Gabriel-Darbord/PharoSoundDesign/README.md

 spec baseline: 'PharoSoundDesign' with: [ spec repository: 'github://Gabriel-Darbord/PharoSoundDesign/src' ]
 ```
 > [!IMPORTANT]
-> Installing Phausto requires additional steps, see on its [wiki](https://github.com/lucretiomsp/phausto/wiki).
+> Installing Phausto *may* require additional steps.
+If the installation fails, see on its [wiki](https://github.com/lucretiomsp/phausto/wiki).

 ## Usage